FreeRADIUS/wiki.freeradius.org/contributing/List-Usage.md

 ### ``&session-state:`` - Internal/Protocol attributes
 The only list which persists between multiple requests.
 It is linked by the ``&state`` attribute in the RADIUS protocol.

-Attributes which need to be accessed between multiple requests, at an unknown or undetermined time in an authentication session's life cycle should be inserted here.
+Attributes which need to be accessed between multiple requests, at an unknown or indeterminate time in an authentication session's life cycle should be inserted here.

 A good example is ``TLS-Cert-*`` attributes, which are created during certificate validation, but used in multiple places during the lifetime of the request (mainly post-auth and the tls-verify virtual server).